marcj/npm-local-development/README.md

 the symlink first, and then the parent folder of `other-package` resolves to a different one.
 That resolved folder is usually not a children directory of your root package, so it can not find the actual packages in `peerDependencies` anymore.
-Also, symlinks forces you to install the `peerDependencies` in your `other-package` before you can use them correctly in the root package, but that leads to transitive instances being broken, see point 2.
+Also, symlinks forces you to install the `peerDependencies` in your `other-package` before you can use them correctly in the root package, but that leads to nominal types being broken, see point 2.

-#### 2. Transitive dependencies break in Node
+#### 2. Nominal types break

 When you npm link `other-package` while you're working on `other-package`, which means you have its `devDependencies` installed, those `devDependencies` overwrite your dependencies of the root package.

-Example: If other-package uses RXJS as devDependencies and installed it (because you work on that other-package at the moment) you end up having 2 RXJS instances: One on your root `node_modules/rxjs` and one in `node_modules/other-package/node_modules/rxjs`.
+Example: If `other-package` uses RXJS as devDependencies and installed it (because you work on that package at the moment as well) you end up having 2 RXJS instances:
+One on your root `node_modules/rxjs` and one in `node_modules/other-package/node_modules/rxjs`.

 Whenever you execute code in `node_modules/other-package/utils.ts` it will use its own RXJS code.
 You in the root package will use a different version of RXJS.

 So, when your `other-packages` creates for example an `Observable`: